There are few things in life that scream summer to me. This sour cherry crisp is one of them.

 Yes, it’s not a problem at all.
 I would, however, freeze them with the pits taken out because then it will be no hassle to use them when they’re thawed.

-I would line a baking sheet with parchment paper or tin foil and lay the pitted cherries out on the sheet, single layer.
+I would line a baking sheet with parchment paper or tin foil and lay the pitted cherries out on the sheet, in a single layer.
 Freeze them right on the sheet and when they are frozen solid, collect them and store them in a freezer-safe container.

 If you freeze them all together while they’re fresh, they may freeze in a huge clump and not be as nice to use when thawed.

-By the way, if you are looking for a super duper easy recipe that uses canned cherries and your crockpot, check out this recipe for slow cooker chocolate cherry cake, or this recipe for a Cherry Chocolate Cake Hack!
+By the way, if you are looking for a super duper easy recipe that uses canned cherries and your crockpot, check out this recipe for Slow Cooker Chocolate Cherry Cake, or this recipe for a Cherry Chocolate Cake Hack!

 Well, I hope that when you try this recipe, you’ll let me know what you think of it!
 Did you switch it up?
 Did you add different fruits?
 I’d love to hear about it!!